sjurwold1997/mnemonic_assignment/README.md

 ### Local version
-Instructions for running the applications local.
+Instructions for running the application local.

 ##### Prerequisites
 If you already have Git, pip and Python installed, you can skip directly to 'Installation'